zhilangtaosha/XetraMetrics/README.md

 the join logic requires multiple shuffle, map, and reduce steps.

-Given that the outputs are identical for both methodologies in each analysis, and sessionization is much more performant, it seems that sessionization is the way to go.
+Given that the outputs are identical for both methodologies in each analysis, and sessionization is much more performant, it seems that sessionization is the way to go (at least, for this dataset, and given the current constraints).